 Andres begins the season at Minnesota Opera by covering Ernesto in Don Pasquale and then performs the role of Don Basilio in Le nozze di Figaro.
 He also covers the role of the Duke and performs the role of Borsa in Rigoletto.
-The tenor closes the season covering the role of Nicias in Thaïs.
+Andres closes the season covering the role of Nicias in Thaïs.

 Andres completed his bachelor of arts degree at Florida State University, where he studied with David Okerlund.